nicc777/kubernetes-recipes/persisted_volumes/nfs-for-microk8s.md

 # Creating an NFS Server via a container for use by a Kubernetes Cluster

+> [!WARNING]
+> The below steps including running a container image with the `--privileged` parameter which is a HIGH SECURITY RISK.
+It is intended to use short term for local testing of persisted volumes.
+It is highly recommended that you stop and delete the container after you conclude your own experiments.
+>
+> _**DO NOT**_ expose the cluster or the NFS server to the outside world !!!
+>
+> USE AT YOUR OWN RISK

 Steps to be performed on a system that must host the NFS server:

 ```shell